-History and Mission:
+History and Mission

 Many of our members have served The Catholic University of America in various positions, including National Presidents of the Alumni Association, the Alumni Board of Governors, and the Board of Trustees.

-magazine did an article on the builders of Washington — those men and their companies that were the architects, engineers and builders of some of DC’s most revered structures.
-Many of those listed in that article were members of the Senators Club Alumni.
-These men networked with each other to design, engineer and construct those buildings.
-In doing so, they received great satisfaction for their final product and also helped fellow CUA alums to advance their business interests.
-It is the objective of the club to bring back that networking “edge.”
+magazine did an article on the builders of Washington — those men and their companies that were the architects, engineers, and builders of some of DC’s most revered structures.
+Many of those listed in that article were members of the Senators Club.
+These men and women networked with each other to design, engineer, and construct those buildings.
+In doing so, they received great satisfaction for their final product and also helped fellow Catholic University graduates to advance their business interests.
+Today, it is the objective of the Senators Club to bring back that networking “edge.”

 Senators Club Recruitment Committee